 Profit sharing and bonuses

 Entities recognise expected costs of profit-sharing and bonus payments when there is a legal or constructive obligation and a reliable estimate of the amount (IAS 19.19).
 See more discussion contained in paragraphs IAS 19.20-24.

 Under some local GAAP, payments from profit sharing plans are deducted directly from equity and are not expensed.
 This is not allowed under IAS 19, as employee profit sharing plans are not transactions with owners acting in their capacity as owners (IAS 19.23).

 Definition of post-employment benefits

 Post-employment benefits are employee benefits (other than termination benefits and short-term employee benefits) that are payable after the completion of employment.
-They include retirement benefits such as pensions and one-off payments upon retirement or post-employment medical care.
+Examples of post-employment benefits are:

 Defined contribution plans vs. defined benefit plans